AustinT/AustinT.github.io/links/UW_course_reviews.md

 Basically we just learned how to calculate compound interest, and formulas for annuities with interest.
 Gave no introduction to finance or financial planning.

+# MUSIC
+## MUSIC 140: Popular Music and Culture
+Amazing course with Simon Wood.
+The lectures were super entertaining, and I really enjoyed learning about the origins of Rock and Roll (which is effectively what the course covered).
+This was definitely my favourite elective at UW.

 # NE
 ## NE 201 / NE 202 / NE 301 / NE 302